Is a Correction Looming Ahead for MongoDB Inc. (MDB)

 Opinions of the stock are interesting as 11 analysts out of 15 who provided ratings for MongoDB Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $392.18, which is -$0.64 below the current price.
+The average price from analysts is $392.18, which is $2.56 above the current price.
 MDB currently public float of 58.53M and currently shorts hold a 14.03% ratio of that float.
-Today, the average trading volume of MDB was 845.54K shares.
+Today, the average trading volume of MDB was 857.89K shares.

 MDB’s Market Performance